luoq03/Creative-Making-MSc-Advanced-Project-/Week 1.md

-# 第1周-2周：项目准备和研究- Week1 项目启动
+# Week 1-2: Project Preparation and Research - Week 1: Project Initiation

-## :a:	对比相关作品或产品并进行分析
+## :a:	Compare relevant works or products and conduct an analysis

 ### :one: >>>>>  **GER MOOD SWEATER**